 A Real-World Laboratory

-News7 is Northern Vermont University-Lyndon's on-campus news studio where broadcast and digital journalism majors work to hone their craft.
-While in the studio, students produce real news stories for real audiences in 14 towns surrounding campus.
+News7 is Northern Vermont University-Lyndon's on-campus news studio where digital communications majors work to hone their craft.
+While in the studio, students produce real news stories for real audiences in the fourteen towns that surround the NVU campus.

-As a broadcast and digital journalism student, you'll enter the News7 practicum as early as your fourth semester, giving you two years of live, deadline-driven experience to add to your resume.
+As a digital communications student, you'll enter the News7 practicum as early as your fourth semester, giving you two years of live, deadline-driven experience to add to your resume.

 News in Action

-With up-to-date technology, broadcast and digital journalism majors hone their craft with software, cameras, and audio systems that are used in newsrooms around the country.
+With up-to-date technology, digital communications majors hone their craft with software, cameras, and audio systems that are used in newsrooms around the country.
 News7 is now completely HD with Ikegami cameras, Avid newsroom software, GrassValley switchers, and the technology to broadcast live on location.

 A Rich History of Success